 Each year we are amazed by the incredible science, technology, engineering and maths (STEM) work happening in schools like yours all over the country.
-Last year we presented 546 schools with Science Foundation Ireland Discover Science & Maths Awards and we hope even more schools will apply for the recognition they deserve in 2016/17.
+Each year we present over 500 schools with SFI Discover Science & Maths (DPSM) Awards and we hope even more schools will apply for the recognition they deserve in 2020/2021.
 Schools tell us that, as well as recognition, the Award brings a range of benefits; it provides a structure for STEM work, raises the profile of science in the school and among parents and increases whole school collaboration.

 Tips from participating schools

-- Share the workload and assign different tasks to different classes.
-Remember if each class meets one or two of the criteria the load is shared!
+- Start early and plan to ensure all steps of the programme will be covered.
+Assign different tasks to different classes - Remember if each class meets one or two of the criteria the load is shared!

 This year to ensure we continue to recognise all this effort, two awards will be available as follows: